 In order to quality for Obamacare subsidies, you must meet certain criteria including:

 - You must currently live in the United States.

 - You must be a US citizen or legal resident.

 - Your income can be no more than 400 percent of the federal poverty level.
 According to the Federal Register, in 2018 the poverty level for an individual is $12,140.
 So if you are a single person making more than 400 percent of that ($48,560) then you will likely not qualify for subsidies.
 The federal poverty level varies based on the number of members in your household and on where you live in the United States (contiguous states differ from Alaska and Hawaii, see more poverty levels here).
 If your income is below the federal poverty level, you generally don’t qualify for ACA subsidies but may qualify for Medicaid.

 For 2018 the federal poverty guidelines are as follows:

 |Household size||Poverty level||400 percent of poverty level|

 Applying for Obamacare subsidies

 You can apply for Obamacare subsidies through the government-run health insurance marketplace in your state or through qualifying licensed agents and private online marketplaces that cooperate with the government marketplace.
-The final determination on your eligibility for a subsidy, so you can shop through eHealth, but the subsidy actually comes through the government-run Marketplace.
+The government makes the final determination on your eligibility for a subsidy, so you can shop through eHealth, but the subsidy actually comes through the government-run Marketplace.